 If the request gets through the gateway, it is sent to the backend API service to fulfill the client’s requirements.
 The API service then sends the desired output to the API Management gateway, which forwards it to the client.

-Whether you’re a beginner, a professional, or an administrator, Azure API Management simplifies the management of APIs by making it easy for all users to monitor, analyze, and modify API behaviors.
+Whether you’re a beginner, a professional, or an administrator, Azure API Management service simplifies the management of APIs by making it easy for all users to monitor, analyze, and modify API behaviors.
 So whether you are a beginner peeking to get started or an experienced API administrator seeking better management tools, Azure API Management has covered you.

 API Consumers